jleft/BitFlux/README.md

 A cross-platform financial charting application to showcase the functionality of [d3fc](http://scottlogic.github.io/d3fc/) components.

-**The project is currently under development and very much in a state of flux.**

 ## Developing

 [npm](https://www.npmjs.com/), the package manager for [Node.js](https://nodejs.org/), is used to manage the project's dependencies.
 [Grunt](http://gruntjs.com/), a JavaScript task runner, is used to test and build the project.